AN63L/environment_monitoring/README.md

 - EUR 0.67 for the 8 magnets
 - EUR 5 for the power supply (I used a micro-USB power supply I had already, I'm guessing you can get one for that price off Amazon)
 - EUR 20 for the soldering iron
-- EUR for the X grams of PLA
+- EUR 0.89 for the 89 grams of PLA (approx)
-- EUR for the X kilowatts of energy to print the piece (X hours)

 The total of this project comes down to round **EUR 80**